ZhaiGuansen/3D-Viscoelastic-Implicit-Finite-Difference/README.md

   </tr>
 </table>

+Example outputs including .dat files, .segy files, and timeshot are provided in the ./Example_output directory.

 ## Initial version:Compile and run this Fortran program using Visual Studio 2022

 Installation of the library mkl_lapack95 and parallel computing with openmp